Yrysbaev/fitness-data-preprocessing/README.md

 ## 📜 License

 This project is intended for educational purposes.
-Dataset license and usage rights belong to the original authors on Kaggle.
+The dataset’s license and usage rights belong to the original authors on Kaggle.